Create a real-time application inventory

 which we have created above should look something like this:

-And scrolling to see the raw chalk mark:
+And scrolling to see the raw Chalk mark:

 Similarly, in the reports

-tab, we can find the chalk reports for the build and exec operations:
+tab, we can find the Chalk reports for the build and exec operations:

-We can see that by using this chalk configuration, the database will be capturing both the repositories you're using to build and the containers you deploy.
+We can see that by using this Chalk configuration, the database will be capturing both the repositories you're using to build and the containers you deploy.
 The CHALK_ID

 field is one field that ties them together -- it will be unique per container, but be associated both with the repository information AND the containers you deploy.